Find a Qualified Attorney Near You

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-Whether in Juneau, Fairbanks, or anywhere else, if you have an immigration issue in Alaska, it is best to be updated with the latest changes.
+Whether in Juneau, Fairbanks, or anywhere else in Alaska, if you have an immigration issue, it is best to stay up to date with the latest changes.
+This article outlines Alaska immigration laws.
+Find helpful information related to immigration status for:

 - U.S. citizens